rebeckasjostrom/ADTECH-creativespec/README.md

 ## 1. Requirements & Limitations

-* Subfolders not supported.
-* All media files must be loaded using server variables.
+* No subfolder structure.
+* Use adserver variables for loading media files.
+* Use adserver variables only within the `index.html` file.
+* Use unique identifiers, classes, variables and function names.
 * External JavaScript documents must be initialized using our [Script Loader](https://github.com/fredrikborggren/ADTECH.load) method.

-## 2. Server Variables
+## 2. Adserver Variables

 This section describes server variables identifiable by the adserver.
 These variables are partly employed in the banner code by default or may be used as additional options.
 Please note that these variables may only be used within the main HTML document.